 Typically composed of a layer of EPS (expanded polystyrene), XPS (extruded polystyrene), or polyurethane foam sandwiched between oriented strand board panels, SIPs can provide R-values for walls, floors, and roofs ranging from 14 to 58, depending on panel thickness and composition.
 SIPs also are manufactured to spec, which means there’s little waste and potential labor savings over traditional stick-frame construction.

 However, working with structural insulated panels does have its challenges, especially for first-time users.
-To help shed some light on the common problem areas, we’ve asked Frank Kiesecker of SIPs manufacturer ACH Foam Technologies, in Denver, to provide key tips and do’s and don’ts when working with the technology.
+To help shed some light on common problem areas, we asked Frank Kiesecker of SIPs manufacturer ACH Foam Technologies, in Denver, to provide key tips and do’s and don’ts when working with the technology.
 Kiesecker offers the following advice:

 Since SIPs are manufactured to meet the project’s specifications, it’s important to plan for electrical chases in advance to prevent time consuming and sometimes costly modifications during installation.
 For example, SIP facings should never be cut horizontally for the installation of electrical wiring; doing so will compromise structural performance.